Skip to main content

 pip install maximem-synap

-This installs the core SDK with the following dependencies:
+This installs the SDK with the following dependencies:

 • httpx — Async HTTP client for REST API calls